jesus-pe-i/phantom_threads_thesis/README.md

 Replication code for ***Phantom Threads: Structured Priors for Network Recovery on Block VAR Models***.

-This repository contains the estimation, simulation, benchmarking, and validation code developed for the thesis.
+This repository contains the estimation, simulation, benchmarking, validation, and empirical-analysis code developed for the thesis.
 The project studies high-dimensional VARs in which variables are grouped into multivariate units, so that the VAR coefficient matrices define a **directed, lag-specific network between units**.

 The main contribution is **M3**, a hierarchical Bayesian shrinkage prior that aligns shrinkage with the unit-to-unit-lag blocks defining the network.
 The thesis also adapts the **GIGG** prior to the Block VAR setting and compares both methods against Bayesian, penalised, and structurally restricted alternatives.